:

 To ensure a clear and intuitive interface that enhances user experience and aids in effective communication of the swimming metrics, the Information Architecture is meticulously organized and structured, aligning with user needs and goals.

-To offer historical context and motivate continuous improvement, I expand the original metrics to trend metrics and group them based on their effects between each other, which allows users to track their progress over time and see the correlation.
+To offer historical context and motivate continuous improvement, I expand the original metrics to trend metrics and group them based on their effects on each other, which allows users to track their progress over time and see the correlation.

 A former swimming athlete emphasized the importance of Stamina for consistent swimming duration and Movement Efficiency, based on the completeness and coordination of movement, for avoiding energy waste, especially for beginners.
 These insights helped refine the data list, ensuring highly relevant metrics for users looking to improve their swimming technique.